How to Calculate Cash on Cash Return?

 Why Does Cash on Cash Still Matter in 2025

-Cash-on‑cash (CoC) tells you how hard your dollars work every single year with no fancy projections or crystal ball.
-In an environment where rates, rents, and regulations shift fast, cash on cash return is the clearest check on a deal’s viability.
+Cash-on-cash tells you how hard your dollars work every year—no fancy projections, no crystal ball.
+When rates, rents, and regulations can change fast, cash on cash return is one of the cleanest reality checks you’ve got.

 How Do You Calculate Cash on Cash Return?